infinitymdm/cs5783project/ieee/main.typ

 to societal benefit or detriment.
 The model soups approach does nothing to address these concerns.

 = Results

+== Uniform Soup Diffusion Models
+Each individual model was evaluated on the same subset of ImageNet's validation set.
+Surprisingly, each model produced the exact same loss on the validation subset.
+We checked the weights and biases of each of the networks and there was enough variation between each networks weights and biases that

 == Future Work
 There are many possible applications of the model soups approach that remain unexplored in this